hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-run-your-application.md

 It's quite simple: using a floating IP.

-Floating IP (or fip) is a real **public IP** allocated by SDN component in Hyper_ and can be associated with specific container.
+Floating IP (or fip) is a real **public IP** allocated by SDN component in Hyper_ and can be attached with specific container.
 That's a standard workflow in many mature cloud platforms like AWS, GCE or OpenStack.
 We allow you to do this in a container cloud.

 ```
 $ hyper fip allocate 1